Skip to main content

 3. Run the suite:

-WEBSTIR_TESTING_PROVIDER=@webstir-io/vitest-testing webstir test
+WEBSTIR_TESTING_PROVIDER=@webstir-io/vitest-testing bun run webstir -- test --workspace "$PWD"

 Tip: Keep WEBSTIR_TESTING_PROVIDER_SPEC empty (default) when consuming the published provider from the registry.